voyageur/dagr/README.md

 - Why can I not download mature deviations?
 You need to enable the mature content download option, either in the configuration file or via the "-m" command line flag

-### Older versions

-These may still work or not, but have smaller dependencies:
-* Versions before 0.50 only depend on Python, but can not download full images or other file types
-* Versions 0.5x are python-2.x only, and depend on the mechanize module